repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### The Opposite of a Transient Reference must be Transient if it is Proxy Resolving

-* The property <transient> of an EReference determine that references of a model instance will not be saved.
+* The property 'transient' of an EReference determine that references of a model instance will not be saved.
 * This property must be consistent for bidirectional references.

 <figure class="aligncenter">